 ALSO, talk to a friend when you feel overwhelmed.
 You can even talk to us if you need specific help.
 Letting off your “panic” and confiding with a professional consultant helps you clear your mind.

-They are the building blocks to a successful event, but what I mean is, you should also be able to let go of some things.
-If you want a square menu but the plates you are using looks better with a round menu, then sometimes we have got to give.
-Unless you want to change the plates and spend $$ on it, then we just have to accept the round menus.
+They are the building blocks to a successful event, but what I mean is, that you should also be able to let go of some things.
+If you want a square menu but the plates you are using look better with a round menu, we sometimes have to give.
+Unless you want to change the plates and spend $$ on them, we have to accept the round menus.

 Identifying your priorities and non-negotiable parts of your wedding will help you direct and re-direct your focus so you won’t get stressed and panic.